gdmoney/personal-development/vocabulary.md

 - `vacuous       ` - having or showing a lack of thought or intelligence - e.g. vacuous claim
 - `valediction   ` - the action of saying farewell; goodbye
 - `vaunted       ` - praised or boasted about, especially in an excessive way
+- `veridical     ` - truthful; coinciding with reality